-1. Course Requirements:
+- 1. Course Requirements:

+- a.
+Completion of Question study Cards covering the first four athletic training domains as described by the BOC

 - b.
 Completion of the fall game day exam

 - c.
 Completion of Level 5 Proficiencies

 - d.
-Completion of Mock BOC exam
+Completion of Mock LAT exam

 - e.
-Completion of CIP assessment.
+Completion of 28 hour rotation

 - f.
-Completions of Virtual Clinic Assignment.

-- g.
-Completion of 28 hour rotation

-h.
-Completion of assigned clinical hours, student must complete a minimum of 200 clinical hours as part of their clinical rotations.
+Completion of assigned clinical hours, student must complete a minimum of 300 clinical hours as part of their clinical rotations.

+- 2. Grading: